Van-Ziegelstein/Shadow-Tune/README.md

 `-i  <path-to-shadowrun-install-folder>`

-The script comes with some glob patterns that it uses to locate the Shadowrun games.
+The script comes with OS-specific glob patterns to locate the Shadowrun games.
 It is not unlikely for this process to fail, though, and this commandline option can be used to manually point the script to the Shadowrun game that is to be modified.

 Pitfalls:

 -The path given with the `-i` switch should just lead to the root directory of the installation, e. g.
-`/some/folders/Shadowrun Dragonfall Director's Cut` or `/some/folders/Shadowrun Hong Kong`.
+`/some/folders/Shadowrun Dragonfall Director's Cut` or (for the Windows cmd) `c:\Program Files (x86)\some\folders\Shadowrun Hong Kong`.

 -The specified game directory must correspond to the game selected with the `-e` switch.
-(E.g. if **only** `-i`is used to point to the location of Shadowrun Dragonfall **without** setting `-e` to the appropriate value, the script will disgard the path.)
+(E.g. if **only** `-i`is used to point to the location of *Shadowrun Dragonfall* **without** setting `-e` to the appropriate value, the script will disgard the path.)

 `-v`